laila-sb/Assignments4masters/README.md

 Please see pom.xml to make sure all the required dependencies are copied over including the plugins.

 ### Steps to Run:
-1. Clone the repository:
+- Clone the repository:
    ```
    git clone https://github.com/yourusername/subscription-management-api.git
    cd subscription-management-api
-2. Run SQL code from the sql file using MySQL Workbench or DBeaver to create the database on your local system (you can change credentials in application.yml)
+- Run SQL code from the sql file using MySQL Workbench or DBeaver to create the database on your local system (change credentials in application.yml)
-3. Build and run the Main.java file
+- Build and run the Main.java file
-4. The API will be running at http://localhost:8080 or can be changed in the yml file
+- The API will be running at http://localhost:8080
-5. This can be tested using [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/)
+- API can be tested using [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/)

 ## Editing Configuration